 These tests are done at the discretion of the physician, usually based on the results of other diagnostic tests and the physical examination.
 There are several diseases that have some of the same symptoms as ALS, and most of these conditions are treatable.

-In one study, individualized, moderate-intensity, endurance-type exercises for the trunk and limbs performed 15 minutes twice daily was shown to significantly reduce spasticity as measured by the Ashworth scale.
-At Triangle, we may have to recommend wheel chairs to anticipate the patients future needs.
+In one study, individualized, moderate-intensity, endurance-type exercises for the trunk and limbs performed 15 minutes twice daily were shown to significantly reduce spasticity as measured by the Ashworth scale.
+At Triangle, we may have to recommend wheelchairs to anticipate the patient’s future needs.
 Initially, a lightweight wheelchair should be rented, with future plans to purchase a heavier chair when the patient is no longer able to ambulate.
-Modifications will be recommended on the basis of the patients condition and tolerance for gadgets.
+Modifications will be recommended on the basis of the patient’s condition and tolerance for gadgets.